nodemcu/nodemcu-firmware/docs/nodemcu-lrm.md

 ### Coroutines

-The firmware includes a full coroutine implementation, but note that there are some slight differences between the standard Lua 5.1 and Lua 5.3 implementations.
+The firmware includes the full coroutine implementation, but note that there are some slight differences between the standard Lua 5.1 and Lua 5.3 C API implementations.
+(See [Feature breaks](#feature-breaks) below.)

 ## Lua Language